vseventer/mmjy-data-generator/README.md

 `$ npm start`

 ## Credits
-Continent, country, and shape data from [GeoNames.org](http://www.geonames.org/).
+Continent, country, city, language, shape, and timezone data from [GeoNames.org](http://www.geonames.org/).

 ## Changelog
 See the [Changelog](./CHANGELOG.md) for a list of changes.